 General and administrative expenses consist primarily of salaries, benefits and other personnel costs for employees in executive, finance, business development and support functions.
-Other significant general and administrative expenses include the costs associated with obtaining and maintaining our patent portfolio, professional fees for accounting, auditing, consulting and legal services, corporate expenses, travel and allocated facilities.
+Other significant general and administrative expenses include the costs associated with obtaining and maintaining our patent portfolio, professional services for accounting, auditing, legal and investor and public relations, corporate activities, travel and allocated facilities.